 Favorite attire: scarves

 Favorite animal: cats, and owls. very much inclusive of big cats, and tiny owls.

 Ok this is kind of random, but for a while (possibly including the current time), the title of this blog was(is) “Cat Eyes and Owl Ears.”
 Cats and owls are among the animals that I most admire, and I think they both are quirky, misunderstood, aloof, patient, and yes, sometimes self-serving.
 Survival in the wild depends on a certain selfishness, and on watchfulness, and aggressiveness.
 So it is hoping to channel a few of these qualities in my observations of the world, and to observe the world but play a part in it too, that I title the blog Cat Eyes and Owl Eyes.
 Oh and because I have a close relationship with my eyes, having been a life-long wearer of glasses or contacts, and very aware of how lucky I am of the advances of modern medicine and lens technology.
+(Speaking of lenses, Julbo photochromatic lenses are sweet!)
 And because I’m just silly like that…